 The full transcript can be viewed here.
 But for those of you who are short on time, we’ve put together the following post, which has been edited for clarity and length.

 Continue reading for a few key takeaways from the conversation.

 We recently released a study "The Anatomy of a Training Course," where we broke down the data we have collected to serve as a benchmark as you build out your own training strategy.
-This post will be sharing our findings on the correlation between lesson count and completion rates.
+Last week, we discussed the first set of data, which was the correlation between the number of lessons in a course and the overall completion rates.
+This post will be sharing our findings on the most common lesson types.